Graphic of hands holding a locked mobile

 Keep apps up to date

-Make sure your devices and the apps installed on them are kept up to date.
+Make sure all apps installed on your device are kept up to date.
 Updates not only provide performance and usability updates, but also security patches.
-Many devices have an ‘automatic update’ feature you can switch on.
+Most devices have an ‘automatic update’ feature you can switch on.

 Microsoft Endpoint Manager

 Did you know Microsoft Endpoint Manager can be used to enforce passwords/PINs on devices accessing organisational accounts.
-It can also be used to control what people can do with company data e.g. stop them from forwarding and/or downloading to personal devices.
+It can also be used to control what people can do with company data, for example: stop devices from forwarding and/or downloading data to personal devices.